Testers fear reality of genetically modified Olympians

 "So there's a technical precedent for this (performance enhancing genetic modification), but it's still uncertain quite how it would effect humans," said bioethicist Miah.

-"And of course there are uncertainties about how those animals are effected in other ways - does it affect their fertility?
+"And of course there are uncertainties about how those animals are effected in other ways - does it effect their fertility?
 Their longevity?"

 In his book, Cooper relates the tale of an experiment conducted by Jim Wilson, one of Sweeney's colleagues at the University of Pennsylvania, who tested EPO gene therapy in macaque monkeys.